 Meet The Team

-The strategic direction of GADN is lead by the Director, Board of Trustees and Advisory Group who meet throughout the year.
-They are supported by a Coordinator, Research Officer and Volunteers.
+The strategic direction of GADN is led by the Director, Board of Trustees and Advisory Group who meet throughout the year.
+They are supported by a Coordinator, Policy & Communications Officer and Volunteers, in the GADN Secretariat.

 You can find out more about GADN's structure and division of responsibilities here.

 Ines Smyth, Independent consultant